MuhiimAli/search/README.txt

     1 tiebreaker third

 ----Test empty wiki---- #tests a wiki with no pages
+"""Tests if an empty wikis without any pages could still be used in search.
+Should return no results for all searches."""

 WITH PAGERANK
 In the terminal, type: python3 query.py --pagerank titlefiles/emptyTitles.txt docfiles/emptyDocs.txt wordfiles/emptyWords.txt